CodeReviewDAO/dxd_codereview/Reviews/718 - Casper Shops/1-3 Minting Inventory Registration, Open source tooling for NFT gated storefront buildouts & Payment Integration with Fiat/README.md

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+At the start of the review, only some basic comments about how to run the project were in the documentation.
+After discussing this with OP, they vastly improved the documentation and included many additional information that would be greatly beneficial for the users of the project.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+Documentation is sufficient for both the code and the project.

 # Open Source Practices

 ## Licenses

-_List which Open Source license is used and note anything that's non-standard.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+At the start of the review, the project did not have any license file.
+On DEVxDAO Portal, only the license for research and documents are stated and they are to be a Creative Commons license.
+This issue was discussed with OP.
+They ended up licensing their source code with MIT License but this is not present in the original grant.
+This should be taken as a note for future reviews.

 Requirement | Finding
 ------------ | -------------
-OSI-approved open source software license | PASS / FAIL / PASS with Notes
+OSI-approved open source software license | PASS with Notes

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+At the start of the review, contribution policies were missing from the repository.
+After discussing this with OP and guiding them on how to create those, the appropriate policies were created and other contribution components were enabled.

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
+The project contains CONTRIBUTING and SECURITY policies.
 Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS

 # Coding Standards